-(3 weeks ago) · Ciprian Rarau · Technology · 5 min read
+(3 months ago) · Ciprian Rarau · Building · 5 min read

 Google Workspace as Code: Managing Users, Groups, and Aliases with Terraform